scality/Zenko/docs/docsource/Reference/object_operations/multi-object_delete.rst

 *Response Sample*

-The response includes a DeleteResult element that includes a Deleted element for the item that Zenko Enterprise successfully deleted and an Error element that Zenko Enterprise did not delete because the user didn’t have permission to delete the object.
+The response includes a DeleteResult element that includes a Deleted element for the item that Zenko successfully deleted and an Error element that Zenko did not delete because the user didn’t have permission to delete the object.

 .. code::